dalequark/daleonai/_posts/2021-06-17-privacy-preserving-pet-cam.md

 *Image by MTheiler from Wikipedia*

 Turns out it's really easy.
 Too easy, if you ask me!
-Soon your baby chickens will be building web apps to track *you*.
+Soon your cats will be building web apps to track *you*.

 You can set this up in a few lines of code: